 - Promote recognition of the importance of the separation of powers doctrine to an independent judiciary; and

 - Encourage education for judges and support personnel of State court systems through national and State organizations, including universities.

 To accomplish these broad objectives, the Institute is authorized to provide funds to State courts, national organizations which support and are supported by State courts, national judicial education organizations, and other organizations that can assist in improving the quality of justice in the State courts.
-The Institute is supervised by a Board of Directors appointed by the President, with the advice and consent of the Senate.
-The Board is statutorily composed of six judges; a State court administrator; and four members of the public, no more than two can be of the same political party.
+The Institute is supervised by a Board of Directors appointed by the President, with the consent of the Senate.
+The Board is statutorily composed of six judges; a State court administrator; and four members of the public, no more than two of whom can be of the same political party.

 Through the award of grants, contracts, and cooperative agreements, the Institute is authorized to perform the following activities:

 A. Support research, demonstrations, special projects, technical assistance, and training to improve the administration of justice in the State courts;